13 panel drug test.

 - Packaged in boxes of 25

-- For Forensic use only.
+- This product is for Forensic use only.

-Seven illicit drugs Amphetamines, Cocaine, Ecstasy, K2-Spice, Marijuana, Methamphetamine, Opiates and six prescription drugs Barbiturates, Benzodiazepines, Buprenorphine, Oxycodone, Propoxyphene, Methadone.
+Seven illicit drugs Amphetamines, Cocaine, Ecstasy, K2-Spice, Marijuana, Methamphetamine, Opiates, and six prescription drugs Barbiturates, Benzodiazepines, Buprenorphine, Oxycodone, Propoxyphene, Methadone.

 - Results are easy to read and understand

-- Low unit testing cost
+- Low cost per unit

 - Results are easy to read and very accurate